hlynch/Bayesian2020/docs/Week-14-lecture.md

 **Remember: All models are wrong, but some are useful.**

-A second, more quantitative but also probably less helpful, approach would be to do this following.
+A second, more quantitative (but not necessarily more helpful) approach would be to focus on a key set of test statistics, just the way you would have done for ABC.

 Step 1 $\rightarrow$ Come up with a ‘relevant’ test statistic $T$, i.e. one that has the power to distinguish a good model from a bad model.
 Note that ‘good’ and ‘bad’ here are context dependent, because it depends on the goals of the modeling.
 You want to compare models based on the most important predictions, which may or may not be straightforward.
 In other words, in studying the population growth rate of a species, you may be interested in the maximum population growth rate, which is a function of other life history parameters such as age to maturity.
 It may be that you are not interested in age to maturity at all, except in as far as it influences maximum population growth rate.
 In this case, you should compare models based on growth rate and not age to maturity.